6.9 Awareness-raising about non-formal and informal learning and quality youth work

 Generally speaking, youth work in Sweden takes an inclusive position, aiming for to reach all youth, from a positive standing point were young people are seen a resource rather a problem.
 At the local level however, most efforts are done to reach to a diverse youth group from socially more deprived neighborhoods.
 This is done because of existing economic restrictions, but also based on the requests and needs of young people.

 Youth work is a municipal responsibility, both when it comes to outreach activities and to youth centres and youth clubs.
 The work may be carried out and/or governed by different entities, such as municipalities, CSOs, faith communities or schools.
 Youth work takes place in different localities, such as youth centres and clubs, sport facilities, schools, churches etc.

-The Swedish Government has though initiated a number of comprehensive programmes and actions, where the target group consists of young people in a more vulnerable position, such as NEET, young people at risk for violence and radicalisation, young people with a migrant or ethnic minority background, young LGBT-persons, young disabled, and lately, also newly arrived young migrants.
+The Swedish Government has though initiated a number of comprehensive programmes and actions, where the target group consists of young people in a more vulnerable position, such as NEET, young people at risk for violence and radicalisation, young people with a migrant or ethnic minority background, young LGBTI-persons, young disabled, and lately, also newly arrived young migrants.
 These government actions usually target professionals working in health care or in schools, in social work, in police force and in organised leisure, including both youth centres and sports.
 Even volunteers active in CSOs and in faith communities are targeted.
 More details are presented in section 4.7, Youth work to foster social inclusion.